-4. Requiring (with Few Exceptions) Equity and Voting Rights To Be Aligned
+Requiring (With Few Exceptions) Equity and Voting Rights to Be Aligned

-In most cases, it is not a good sign for management to own 2% of the stock and yet control 80% of the voting power.
+In most cases, it is not a good sign for management to own 2 percent of the stock and yet control 80 percent of the voting power.
 These lopsided arrangements can lead to the kind of shareholder abuse that was alleged at Adelphia.

 On the other hand, this isn't always a deal-breaker.
 Some companies have dual-class share structures with disparate voting rights, while still doing right by minority owners.
 You could have grown very rich over the past few generations investing in Berkshire Hathaway, The Washington Post Company, Google, McCormick & Company, or other businesses in which the controlling families and entrepreneurs worked for the long-term success of the enterprise.

-A CEO paid $100 million may be perfectly justified if the company is among the top performers during his or her tenure and it represents a rounding error to the owners.
-If business is down, talent is jumping ship, shareholders are revolting, and a massive pay package is announced, there may be very real corporate governance problems.
+A CEO paid $100 million may be perfectly justified if the company is among the top performers during their tenure, and it represents a rounding error to the owners.
+If the business is down, talent is jumping ship, shareholders are revolting, and a massive pay package is announced, there may be very real corporate governance problems.

 As an owner of the business, you have a right to know the challenges and opportunities that face your company.
 If management is reticent to share information, it may signal a tendency to view shareholders as a necessary evil instead of the true owners.
 In most cases, your portfolio will be better off if you steer clear.